EILEEN GRAY

 The Furniture That Made Me Swoon

-Alright, let’s dive into some of her most iconic pieces because, honestly, they’re too good not to share.
-Eileen Gray wasn’t just designing any old chairs and tables; she was creating pieces that were basically art you could sit on.
+Alright, let’s get into some of her most iconic pieces – because honestly, they’re too good not to talk about.
+Eileen Gray wasn’t out here designing just any old chairs or tables.
+She was creating pieces that were basically functional art.
+Sculptural, smart, and somehow still comfortable.
+Like…who does that?
+She did.
+Repeatedly.

 The Bibendum Lounge Chair

-First up, the Bibendum Chair.
-Imagine this: a chair that looks like the Michelin Man decided to moonlight as a piece of furniture.
-It’s got these huge, plush, tubular cushions that wrap around you like a cozy hug.
-The name “Bibendum” actually comes from the Michelin Man himself, whose name is Bibendum.
+First up: the Bibendum Chair.
+Picture this – a chair that looks like the Michelin Man decided to reinvent himself as high-end furniture.
+Massive, plush, tubular cushions that wrap around you like a big, weirdly chic hug.
+The name Bibendum?
+That’s actually the Michelin Man’s real name.
 Who knew?
-The chair combines comfort with a quirky sense of humor, and honestly, it’s a whole vibe.

 The Folding Screen